jeffThompson/Design2/Assignments/08_PrintOnDemandBook.md

 * A paragraph or two on how your visual research relates to your chosen text, and how you plan to incorporate elements from that research in your finished project
 * Anything else you think relevant to describe your project

-A brief is a professional document intended to pitch and describe a project: it should be well-designed in the context of the project.
+A brief is a professional document intended to pitch and describe a project: it should be well-designed and make sense in the context of the project.
 Print your finished brief – **single-sided only, please** – and bring it to the next class.
 We'll do a feedback session, then have a critique with the Design 3 students.

 **BONUS!**
 If you have some time over break (I know, I know) and want to spend a lovely book-based afternoon in the city, you could: